keemgunn/order-coffee/README.md

 ## Security Considerations

-- The server runs with minimal privileges (`nobody:nogroup`)
+- The server runs as root (required for `systemd-inhibit` access)
-- Only essential system calls are allowed
-- No file system write access except `/tmp`
+- Limited file system access (only `/tmp` is writable)
 - Network access is limited to the configured port
 - All input is validated and sanitized
+- Consider firewall rules to restrict network access if needed

 ## Contributing